 One more common symptom of dry eyes is the feeling of a foreign object or material ‘inside’ the eye, in order words, foreign body sensation.
 In such cases, the sensation or irritation might make one feel the presence of foreign material in their eyes when there actually isn’t any.

 Dry eye syndrome can lead to itching, irritation, inflammation, and sometimes permanent damage to the eyes.

 The Reason behind the Dry eye Syndrome

-- Improper balance of the components of the tear film, leading to the creation of spots in the eyes and causing eye dryness.
+- An improper balance of the components of the tear film, leading to the creation of sports in the eyes and causing eye dryness.

-- Insufficient production or poor-quality of tears produced which cannot protect the eyes, thus, leading to dry eyes.
+- Insufficient production of poor-quality of tears produced which cannot protect the eyes, thus, leading to dry eyes.